garth5689/garth5689.github.io/_posts/2017-05-19-speeding_commuters.md

 ---
 layout:     post
 title:      "Speeding Commuters"
-date:       2017-05-19 10:00:00
+date:       2017-05-21 20:00:00
 author:     Andrew
 header-img: img/posts/speeding_commuters/traffic_bg.jpg
 header-credit: unsplash.com/@drh02
-tags:       programming riddler probability
+tags:       programming riddler probability "markov chains"
 ---

-This week's [riddler express](http://fivethirtyeight.com/features/the-battle-for-riddler-nation-round-2/) was a great level of difficulty, and I thought it was worthy of a write-up.
+This week's [riddler express](http://fivethirtyeight.com/features/the-battle-for-riddler-nation-round-2/) was a great level of difficulty, not too tough, but still a challenge!
+I thought it was worthy of a write-up.
+One of my goals is to make these posts enjoyable for everyone, not just the people who are puzzle crazy like I am.
+If you have tips for things you thought were confusing or difficult to understand, let me know.
 Hope you enjoy!

 > From Jerry Meyers, a careening commute problem:
 > &nbsp;